Passing the Great St Bernard

 After skirting the most dangerous part, we then had fun skiing on a section of the tunnel flat roof and enjoyed some great powder before shooting down to passport control at the Italian entrance to the road tunnel.

-If you want to know more about this give me a shout as since writing this blog I found out that the Super St Bernard lift is no longer working.
+If you want to know more about this – or Italy ski holidays in general – give me a shout as since writing this blog I found out that the Super St Bernard lift is no longer working.
 To reach the Monastery from the car park is still a short tour.
 The altitude of the tunnel entrance car park is 1,900m and the Hospice and pass are at 2,469m, about 2 hours for the fit ones and 4 hours for me.

 The hospice at Grand St Bernard remains open to travellers, and although you won’t see any St Bernards in the winter these days, the monks still keep a few in the summer if you decide to brave the pass in summer and the Croce Bianca restaurant in Etroubles on the Italian side is a must!